 - An extend code: The extend code contains information about both the phase in which an error occurred, and the operation that was being performed when the error occurred.

-If Windows 10 Setup returns only with result code, it indicates the failure was because of a tool being used that was not able to capture the extend code.
+If Windows 10 Setup returns only with result code, it indicates the failure was because of a tool being used that was not able to capture the extended code.
 For example, if you are using the Windows 10 Upgrade Assistant then only a result code might be returned.

 See the Windows Log files